Winfried Glatzeder: Childhood and education

-Theatre and film in East Germany
+Theatre and film

 After completing his studies, Glatzeder received an engagement at the Hans Otto Theatre in Potsdam in September 1969.
 While there, he was discovered and offered a position at the Volksbühne in 1971.
 He remained an ensemble member there until 1977.
 Among other roles, he played the aviator Yang Sun in The Good Person of Szechwan in 1971, under Benno Besson.

 Glatzeder had already performed in minor roles in cinema and television films while still a student.
 He first appeared on television in 1969 under the direction of Ulrich Thein in Unbekannte Bürger.

 In 1971, Glatzeder made his breakthrough as an actor in the role of the young, unconventional drilling worker Christian in Siegfried Kühn's Zeit der Störche.
 He followed this with a performance in Der Mann, der nach der Oma kam in 1972, a film which became one of the most successful comedies produced by DEFA.
 Glatzeder went on to portray Paul in the cult film The Legend of Paul and Paula in 1973.
 He played alongside Angelica Domröse, who like him was an ensemble member of the Berlin Volksbühne.
 His portrayal of Till Eulenspiegel in Rainer Simon's film of the same name was praised by critics as "an acting masterpiece".

-Exile in West Germany
+Exile

 In February 1981, Glatzeder applied to have his East German citizenship revoked.
 He made several exit requests, and in 1982, he was allowed to travel to West Germany, where he was exiled.

 In West Germany, he was able to continue his career.
 He performed in numerous films for cinema and television, including Forget Mozart in 1984 and Rosa Luxemburg in 1986.

-1989 – present
+1989–present

 Glatzeder made his first DEFA shoot again in 1990, after German reunification.
 He acted in a number of films and television series, including in Derrick.
 In 1996, he landed the role of Commissioner Ernst Roiter in the long-running crime series Tatort.
 Other television appearances have included The Secret of Sagal, Berlin, Berlin, and Our Charly.

 The majority of Glatzeder's work during this time was in theatre and television, and in 2006 he received the "60th DEFA Honorary Award" together with Gojko Mitić and Jutta Hoffmann as part of the Goldene Henne media awards.

 In 2014, Glatzeder participated in the eighth season of Ich bin ein Star – Holt mich hier raus!, the German version of the British reality show I'm a Celebrity...Get Me Out of Here!, and reached 5th place out of eleven participants.

 In 2019, he took on the role of old Ulrich Nielsen in the second and third season of the Netflix series Dark.

 Personal life

 Winfried Glatzeder married his first wife in 1970.
 One of his two sons from this relationship is the actor Robert Glatzeder.
 He has another son from a previous relationship.
 In 2008, Glatzeder published his autobiography, titled Paul und ich (Paul and I).
-He lives in Berlin - Niederschönhausen.
+He lives in Niederschönhausen, Berlin.